 1. Diet for a New America by John Robbins

 John Robbins’ book was originally published when I was nine years old.
-It was during the 1980s, when I was learning between Saturday morning cartoons that “Milk does a body good!”
+During the 1980s, I was learning between Saturday morning cartoons that “Milk does a body good!”
 And then scampering off to tell my parents I wanted ice cream.

 But while I was dreaming of chowing down on my choice of Baskin-Robbins’ 31 flavors, the son of the company’s co-founder Irv Robbins was rebelling against his heritage.
 How?